Southeast Minahasa Regency

 Southeast Minahasa Regency is a regency in North Sulawesi, Indonesia.
-Its capital is Ratahan.
-It covers an area of 710.83 km2, and had a population of 100,443 at the 2010 Census; this had risen to 116,323 at the 2020 Census.
-It was established as a separate regency from part of the South Minahasa Regency on 2 January 2007.
-Its administrative centre is at Ratahan.
+It covers a land area of 730.63 km2, and had a population of 100,443 at the 2010 Census; this had risen to 116,323 at the 2020 Census, and the official estimate as at mid 2023 was 118,946 (comprising 61,478 males and 57,468 females).
+It was established as a separate regency from the south-eastern part of the South Minahasa Regency on 2 January 2007.
+Its administrative centre is at the town of Ratahan (Ratahan is also a language spoken in the Regency).

-Administrative Districts
+Administrative districts

-The regency is divided into twelve districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census.
-The table also includes the district administrative centres.
+The regency is divided into twelve districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2023.
+The table also includes the locations of the district administrative centres, the number of villages in each district (totaling 135 rural desa and 9 urban kelurahan - the latter all in Ratahan District), and its post codes.

+Notes: (a) including 10 offshore islands. (b) including 9 offshore islands. (c) including 5 offshore islands. (d) comprises 9 kelurahan (Lowu Dua, Lowu Satu, Lowu Utara, Nataan, Tosuraya, Tosuraya Barat, Tosuraya Selatan, Wawali and Wawali Pasan) and 2 desa.

 Climate

 Ratahan, the seat of the regency has a tropical rainforest climate (Af) moderate rainfall in August and September and heavy rainfall in the remaining months.